Protecting The Rights Of New Jersey Injury Victims

 In legal parlance, personal injury refers to any type of injury which occurs as a result of someone else’s negligence.
 It can involve an individual who slips and falls on a defective surface and thereby sustains injury or someone who is injured as a result of an automobile accident caused by someone else’s negligence.

-If you have sustained a serious injury, contact a Red Bank personal injury lawyer at Miller & Gaudio PC to discuss one of the below types of cases during a free initial consultation:
+If you have sustained a serious injury, contact a Red Bank personal injury lawyer at The Law Office of Miller & Gaudio PC to discuss one of the below types of cases during a free initial consultation:

 - Auto accidents